6.1 – The Margin Calculator

 - Bharat Forge Limited Futures, expiring on 26th February 2015

-For all practical purposes these are two different contracts, priced slightly differently, both derives its value from the same underlying i.e. Bharat Forge Limited, hence they behave exactly the same.
-Meaning if Bharat Forge stock price in the spot market goes up, then both January futures and February futures price would go up.
-Likewise if Bharat Forge stock price in the spot market goes down, then both January futures and February futures price would go down.
+These are two different contracts for all practical purposes, priced slightly differently; both derive its value from the same underlying, i.e. Bharat Forge Limited, hence they behave the same.
+If Bharat Forge stock price in the spot market goes up, then both January futures and February futures price would go up.
+Likewise, if Bharat Forge stock price in the spot market goes down, then both January futures and February futures price would go down.

 We know why margins are charged – mainly from the risk management perspective.
-Now, what kind of risk would exist if we are buying the contract on one hand and selling the same type of contract on the other?
+What kind of risk would exist if we are buying the contract on the one hand and selling the same type of contract on the other?
 The risk is drastically reduced.
 Let me illustrate this with numbers –

 Bharat Forge Spot Price = Rs.1021/- per share